 "Then He also said to him who invited Him, 'When you give a dinner or a supper, do not ask your friends, your brothers, your relatives, nor rich neighbors, lest they also invite you back, and you be repaid."
 "But when you give a feast, invite the poor, the maimed, the lame, the blind."
 "And you will be blessed, because they cannot repay you; for you shall be repaid at the resurrection of the just."
 The problem here with the Pharisees was that they were all too prone to inviting their friends, their brothers, their relatives, and their rich neighbors to their feasts.
 They would probably very seldom, if ever, invite the poor, the maimed, the lame, and the blind.
 Let us consider whether we are thankful for what knowledge and gifts and resources the Lord has given to us by asking whether we are being hosts for the Lord's gospel feast?
 Do we ever invite people to dinner who really have great physical needs?
 Do we attempt to share the gospel with those who may have great difficulties in understanding all the major doctrines of the Bible?
-Do we humble ourselves to come down to the level of the poor and needy so that we can truly minister to them.
-These are questions that we ought to ask ourselves as we come to the close of this sermon.
+Do we humble ourselves to come down to the level of the poor and needy so that we can truly minister to them?
+These are the questions that we ought to ask ourselves as we come to the close of this sermon.
 Will you continue to have a thankful spirit; showing forth your thankfulness by doing the Lord's bidding in this regard?
-As we celebrate Thanksgiving this year, let us ask ourselves whether we are truly thankful.
-I pray that it will be so with every one of us in this church.
+As you think of Thanksgiving Day, and what it has meant to you personally this year, ask yourself whether are truly thankful to take the lowest place.
+For if you are willing to take this lowest place, the place of humility and thankfulness for all that Christ has done for you, and all that He is doing for you, and all that He will do for you, then you will someday as you are dying, you will hear the voice of God speaking you, "Friend, come up higher".
+This is the goal which the Apostle Paul strove for.
+Will it be yours?
+This will be the prize of the upward call of God in Christ Jesus, which I pray that each one of us will hear.